cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

-##TBD: How where to perform volume format.
+##TBD: Where to perform volume format.
 Options:
 1. Imbedded in isolator?
     - don't think isolator is invoked at Reserve time so this may not be feasible
 2. Dispatch a Task to do this using Marathon